azerion/bluestack-sdk-android/Home.md

 		Log.e(TAG, "interstitial did fail :" + adsException.toString());
 	}
 ```
-adsAdapter.InterstitialDisappear(): will be called when intertisialView did disappear. now you can update your UI for example.
+InterstitialDisappear(): will be called when intertisialView did disappear. now you can update your UI for example.

 ```
 #!java